patrick-selin/patrick-selin/README.md

 ### I'm Working on
 #### **CRM App**
 A full-stack TypeScript application: basic CRM app.
 The app will feature CI/CD pipelines and support multi-environment deployments to AWS.
 * **Current Status**: In the setup phase—configuring servers, databases and building CI/CD pipelines.
-Managing infrastructure as code (IaC) with Terraform for AWS deployment. *No features available yet*.
+Managing infrastructure as code (IaC) with Terraform for AWS deployment.
 * **[Check the project repo](https://github.com/patrick-selin/crm-app)** for more details and documentation.

 #### **Thesis topic exploring**